IamDhana/react-native-track-player/docs/Documentation.md

 | insertBeforeIndex | `number` | The index of the track that will be located immediately after the inserted tracks.
 Set it to `null` to add it at the end of the queue |

 #### `remove(tracks)`
 Removes one or more tracks from the queue.
+Note: Current track can't be removed

 **Returns:** `Promise`